 When fully grown, they regularly get from 4 to 5ft long (1.2 – 1.5m), but I would say 4ft (1.2M) is average.
-There have been numerous reports of them reaching over 6ft (1.8m) in length but this is unlikely.
+There are several reports of them reaching over 6ft (1.8m) in length but this is very rare.
 Remember, when it comes to big snake stories, don’t believe it until you see it!

 If you buy a Honduran Milk Snake, plan on housing an animal that will almost certainly be between 4 and 5ft (1.2 – 1.5m) long when fully grown.
 To reach this size it generally takes 24 to 36 months.

 Honduran Milk Snakes come in a handful of highly sought-after and unusual morphs.
 In fact, it is the morphs that get the attention of many hobbyists in the first place.